toopay/toopay.github.io/_posts/2015-1-1-New-Year-And-Erlang.md

 ![Hello-2]({{ site.baseurl }}/images/hello-2.png)

 Whats we just did was basically 2 things.
 First, we use Erlang `spawn/3` to spawn above module function.
+Second we passing a message through those ***actor***.

-The result `<0.41.0>` is called process identifier, often just written `Pid` variable by the community.
+The result of `spawn/3` `<0.41.0>` is called process identifier, often just written `Pid` variable by the community.
 Each things in Erlang (seriously) is simply a process.
 Even the erlang shell itself is a process.
 When we send `{self(), <args>}` to the `pint/0` function, we basically just sent the Erlang shell process identifier which get echoed back to its mailbox.

 ![Hello-3]({{ site.baseurl }}/images/hello-3.png)